ericwbailey/a11y-webring.club/.github/CONTRIBUTING.md

 Great!

-Big-picture there's two things you need to do:
+Big-picture there are two things you need to do:

 1. [Add the webring code]((https://a11y-webring.club#code)) to your website, and
 2. [Add yourself to the webring's `data/members/` directory as JSON](https://github.com/ericwbailey/a11y-webring.club/tree/main/data/members) file as a pull request.